Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

   - `cat file.txt | tr -d [:digit:]`: delete all numerals

   The `-s` option tells `tr` to squeeze repeats of the specified character
-  - `cat file.txt | tr -s " "`: compresses multiple spaces into a single space
+  - `cat file.txt | tr -s " "`: compress multiple consecutive spaces into a single space

 New commands